Commercial Drivers Defense Attorney

 The attorney you need for your case must be able to demonstrate familiarity with the legal consequences of a moving violation for a commercial trucker.
 A qualified lawyer should know about the Code of Federal Regulations and the Federal Motor Carrier Safety Administration, as well as how they interact.

-Non-moving violations can also damage your prospects with employers, prospective employers, and insurance carriers.
+Non-moving violations can also damage your prospects with your current employer, prospective employers, and insurance carriers.
 You should consider finding an attorney to defend you against:

 “If you think it’s expensive to hire a professional to do the job, wait until you hire an amateur.”